 “Araminth’s the priority!”

-“No, we need to stop those mere dragons in the Twisted Lands!”
+“No, we must stop those mere dragons in the Twisted Lands!”

-On the deck of the Unsinkable III, My-re sat on a hog’s head barrel, elbows on her knees and hands resting under her chin.
-She watched Westwind and Vomarian Fae argue back and forth their next course of action.
-The recovering mere dragon Koma lay at her feet sleeping soundly, so much so, she could hear it snore.
+On the deck of the Unsinkable III, My‑re sat on a hog’s head barrel, elbows on her knees and hands resting under her chin.
+She watched Westwind and Vomarian Fae argue back and forth about their next course of action.
+The recovering mere dragon Koma lay at her feet, sleeping soundly, so much so that she could hear it snore.

 “Varick has Araminth.
-If he harms her, the entirety of Ghea is forfeit,” Westwind said.
+If he harms her, fire will reign across the region,” Westwind said.

 “There is no reason for him to harm her.
 Those mere dragons traveling through the Twisted Lands pose the direst threat.
-If they reach their owners and relay the notion that Araminth is dead, the Rirorni Empire could be incinerated.
-We need to stop them and then find Araminth,” Vomarian Fae said.
+If they reach their owners and relay that Araminth is dead, the Rirorni Empire could be incinerated.
+We need to stop them and then find Araminth,” Vomarian explained.

 Westwind shook his head.
 “You’re making a mistake.
 As long as Araminth is alive and unharmed, nothing will burn.
 Any hunt is futile in that mad realm.
 We need to use Koma to track Araminth.”

-“Koma is not yours to take,” Vomarian said and took a step closer to the slumbering mere dragon.
+“Koma is not yours to take,” Vomarian said and stepped closer to the slumbering mere dragon.

 “He’s not even your property.
 If anything, the mere dragon belongs to Araminth.
 Besides, I found him,” Westwind retorted.
 “I’m taking him.”

 The two stared hard for several heartbeats.
-They were sizing the other up.
+They were sizing each other up.

 “What do you say My‑re?”
 Havelock asked, interrupting the tension.

 “Not involved?”
 Westwind questioned.
 “Young lady, you are the most involved one here.
-You have a relationship with this Varick, who has Araminth, the love of my life.
-If there is anything you can do to help return her safely, I implore you.”
+You have a relationship with this Varick, who has Araminth, the love of my life.”

 “Varick and I were captured together in the Rirorni War as children.
-I hoped, but until very recently I didn’t even know he was even alive.
+I hoped, but until recently, I didn’t even know he lived.
 While I’m glad he didn’t die, we don’t have a relationship.
 However, now it seems he has a grudge against me and likely doesn’t want to thank me for that.”
-My-re thought, it was likely her fault Varick captured Araminth, using Koma to look for her.
-It seems all she did is bring problems.
-“It’s best I stay away,” My-re said.
+She thought it was likely her fault that Varick had captured Araminth, using Koma to search for her.
+It seemed all she did was bring problems.
+“It’s best I stay away,” My‑re said.

 Havelock began, “Lady Greywand tasked us-”

 “So, you want to give away our last mere dragon to this Westwind and spend our time finding Araminth?”
-Vomarian Fae asked.
+Vomarian snapped.
 “Say we do find and rescue her.
 What about the innocent Rirorni lives that could burn when the mere dragons return to their owners with the misunderstanding that Araminth is dead?
 I don’t think Varick will harm Araminth anytime soon.
 We have time to stop Kata and Kuki in the Twisted Lands.
-Then with that threat adverted, find Araminth.”
+Then, with that threat averted, find Araminth.”

-Westwind replied, “We don’t have time.
+Westwind scoffed, “We don’t have time.
 I can’t face Varick without help.
 He easily defeated a mere dragon, myself, and Araminth, who knows how to fight, with relative ease.
-We know nothing else about him, except that he wants to find My-re and likely do great bodily harm to her.
+We know nothing else about him except that he wants to find My‑re and likely do great bodily harm to her.
 There is no telling what he will do.
-If we wait too long he might kill Araminth in spite then both the Rirorni Empire and Alastari will burn.
+If we wait too long, he might kill Araminth out of spite, and then both the Rirorni Empire and Alastari will burn.
 If we rescue Araminth and the dragons see her alive, there will be no cause for them to retaliate.
 Finding Araminth is key.”

 Vomarian began to retort, but Havelock raised his hand.
 “Both arguments have been laid.
-Each has valid points with great risks associated, if the wrong choice is made.
-My-re is indisputably tied to Varick.
-Her mettle has been tested throughout this voyage and none would question her commitment.
+Each has valid points with great risks associated with it if the wrong choice is made.
+My‑re is indisputably tied to Varick.
+Her mettle has been tested throughout this voyage, and no one would question her commitment.
 She is an essential part of this mission and has yet to make her thoughts known.
 I believe her opinion warrants consideration.”

-“I don’t want-” My-re began, but Havelock held his hand towards her.
+“I don’t want-” My‑re began, but Havelock held his hand toward her.
 “Your view.”

-My-re looked to Westwind and to Vomarian Fae.
-Both seem confidence she would choose their cause.
-If the mere dragons navigate the Twisted Lands, it’s possible the Rirorni Empire might burn with hundreds of thousands of lives lost, including her own foster family who raised her.
-If Araminth is killed, then not only the Rirorni Empire, but all of Alastari is under threat.
-She wished Lady Greywand was here to make the decision for her.
-Glancing at Havelock, he pulled out a pipe and lit it.
+My‑re looked to Westwind and Vomarian.
+Both seemed confident that she would choose their cause.
+If the mere dragons navigated the Twisted Lands, the Rirorni Empire might burn with hundreds of thousands of lives lost, including her foster family who raised her.
+If Araminth were killed, then not only the Rirorni Empire but also all of Alastari would be under threat.
+She wished Lady Greywand was here to decide for her.
+She glanced at Havelock, who pulled out a pipe and lit it.
 He didn’t look at any of them.
-He wasn’t going to help as to the right decision.
-The Shagornan elven crew looked on from all around.
-Both choices were equally important and failure of either had grave consequences.
+He wasn’t going to help her make the right decision.
+The Shagornan Elven crew looked on from all around.
+Both choices were equally important, and failure to do either had grave consequences.
 The lesser of two evils.

 Sighing, My‑re drew in a breath.
 “I agree with Westwind.
 We need to find Araminth and rescue her.”

-Vomarian Fae’s face went red as he bellowed, “My-re, I can’t believe-”
+Vomarian’s face went red at her words, and bellowed, “My‑re, I can’t believe-”

 “We need to split up.”